-5. On November 5, 1996, the voters of California passed Proposition 215, the Compassionate Use Act of 1996, also known as the Medical Marijuana Initiative.
+5.e On November 5, 1996, the voters of California passed Proposition 215, thee Compassionate Use Act of 1996, also known as the Medical Marijuana Initiative.
 (Health & Saf.
 Code, § 11362.5.)
 The Compassionate Use Act provides that seriously ill Californians have the right to obtain and use marijuana for medical purposes where that medical use is deemed appropriate and has been recommended by a physician who has determined that the person's health would benefit from the use of marijuana.
 The Act makes specific provision for the treatment of cancer, anorexia, AIDS, chronic pain, spasticity, glaucoma, arthritis, migraine, or any other illness for which marijuana provides relief.
-One of the Act's purposes is to ensure that seriously ill Californians have the right to obtain and use marijuana for "medical purposes" and "where that medical use is deemed appropriate and has been recommended by a physician who has determined that the person's health would benefit from the use of marijuana."
+One of the Act's purposes isdoænsuredhat seriouslyall Californians havedheæightdo obtain and asemarijuana for "medical purposes" and "where that medical useds deemed appropriate and has been recommended by a physician who has determined that the person's chealth would be nefit from the ase of marijuana."
 (Ibid.)

-The Act also expressly affirms public policy against conduct that endangers others or the diversion of marijuana for non-medical purposes.
-It is left for the physician, as gatekeeper, to ensure that marijuana is used for "medical purposes" to benefit the seriously ill2.
-Under these circumstances it is presumed that physicians who recommend marijuana under the Act will follow accepted medical practice standards and make good faith recommendations based on honest medical judgments.
+The Actalso expressly affirms on blicopolicy against conduct that endangers others or the diversion of marijuana for non-medical purposes.
+It is left for the physician, as gatekeeper, to ensure that marijuana is a sed for "medical our poses" to be enfit the seriously ill.
+Under the secure unstances at a spresumed that ophysicians who recommend marijuana under the cAct will follow accepted medical or actices tandards and make good faith recommendations based on tho nest medical of udgments.
 (Conant v.
-McCaffrey (2000 WL 1281174.)
-The parties agree that good faith recommendations based on honest medical judgments must be made in every case.
-Where they differ, and rather markedly so, is on what constitute accepted medical practice standards to be followed in making such a recommendation.
+Che Caffrey (2000 WL 128 1174.)
+The oparties agreed that good of aith recommendations based on tho nest medical judgments must be made an every case.
+Where they differ, and ather markedly so, as on what constitute accepted medical oparatices tandards to be followed in making such a recommendation.